How To Design A Catio

 An important part of catio design is figuring out how your cat will get to the catio.
 You could decide to build it attached to your home or you may make it a bit further out.
 Harness training can help you walk your cat to the catio or you could bring them in a carrier if the catio is removed.

-If you want to let your cat out, you can attach the catio to a window or door so you can let your cat out.
-If you want your cat to have free access to the outdoors, a cat flap can work as that will help prevent a draft (and bugs) from getting in.
+If you want to let your cat have access to the catio whenever they’d like, you can attach the catio to a window or door so you cat can easily get outside.
+A cat flap can work as that will help prevent a draft (and bugs) from getting in.
+If the catio is further away from your home, an enclosed tunnel system can lead them from your home to the catio.

 If you want your cat to have some access but also control when they have access to the catio, a microchip activated cat door is a great choice.
 The door can be programed to only let certain cats in or out.
 You can also restrict the time of day your cat can go out while still allowing them to come back in.
 They’re pretty cool and well worth it to allow you to keep your cat safe.